csc-training/csc-env-eff/slides/01_logging_in.md

    - Note the [prerequisites to be able to access Puhti](https://docs.csc.fi/support/faq/how-to-get-puhti-access/)
 - Plain ssh will not allow displaying remote graphics
    - It can be enabled by tunneling, but on Windows it will require additional installations, see the link above.

-# Log in via NoMachine

-- NoMachine is a software that makes remote graphics easier, like using a graphical user interface (GUI)
-   - Note that for example [R Studio](https://docs.csc.fi/apps/r-env-singularity/) and [Jupyter Notebooks](https://docs.csc.fi/computing/running/interactive-usage/#example-running-a-jupyter-notebook-server-via-sinteractive) can easily be run from the Puhti web interface (first slide).
-- NoMachine client must be installed locally on your computer first (This may require admin privileges).
-- [The client is used to connect to a server in Kajaani](https://docs.csc.fi/apps/nomachine/) and it provides faster graphical performance than X11-forwarding
-- Please first consult the [Instructions on how to install and to use NoMachine](https://docs.csc.fi/support/tutorials/nomachine-usage/)

 # Moving files between local computer and Puhti